nabto/edge-device-webrtc/README.md

  * - Only supports receiving video feed, no audio
  * - RTSP requests are all sent on startup, so RTSP server must run before device.
  * - No RTSP TEARDOWN on termination
+ * No RTCP.
+We have not found any streamers which actually reacts to RTCP, so we do not handle it.

 ## RTP usage